My Blog List

 When she finally wakes up, she puts Vera through the same routine she performed yesterday.
 “Who were you screaming at?”
 She asks and gives a cute little giggle that makes her sound like a five-year-old girl.
 It sounds as if she’s laughing at a secret little joke that no one but her ever heard.
 It’s a unique giggle I’ve heard before, mostly when I witnessed her scrolling down her phone, and looking at videos she thinks are hilarious and I think are beyond stupid.

 This whole scene is cringe-inducing and I am not sure how I’m supposed to deal with it.
 I don’t understand why Rita finds the manifestation of trauma so funny.
-To me it looks like serious stuff.
-I wonder if she is trying to hide her unease and make these unsettling horror show feel harmless, because her reaction is simply mind boggling.
+To me, it looks like serious stuff.
+I wonder if she is trying to hide her unease and make these unsettling horror shows feel harmless because her reaction is simply mind-boggling.
 I’ve never seen anything like this.
 Not that I have been around a lot of Holocaust survivors and their offspring in such intimate settings.
 I wish I could talk to Vera about it, but she seems completely disinterested, showing no emotions or any desire to share her thoughts about her night terrors or her daughter’s behavior.
-From the way she reacts to Rita’s giggles and nonsensical questions it seems that we have to treat her nightly screams as a quirky habit she acquired in the course of her life and move on.
+From the way she reacts to Rita’s giggles and nonsensical questions, it seems that we have to treat her nightly screams as a quirky habit she acquired in the course of her life and move on.
 Pretend it's all normal stuff.

 Or perhaps she is used to this silliness and cannot be bothered.